 The Sub-fund's assets may be concentrated in a particular sector or sectors or industry or group of industries to the extent the Index concentrates in a particular sector or sectors or industry or group of industries.
-To the extent that the Sub-fund's investments are concentrated in a particular sector or sectors or industry or group of industries, the Sub-fund will be subject to the risk that economic, political or other conditions that have a negative effect on that sector or sectors or industry or group of industries will negatively impact the Sub-fund to a greater extent than if the Sub-fund's assets were invested in a wider variety of sectors or industries.
+To the extent that the Sub-fund's investments are concentrated in a particular sector or sectors or industry or group of industries, the Sub-fund will be subject to the risk that economic, political or other conditions that have a negative effect on that sector or sectors or industry or group of industries.
 In addition, the Sub-fund may invest a relatively high percentage of its assets in a smaller number of issuers or may invest a larger proportion of its assets in a single issuer in accordance with the requirements of the UCITS investment restrictions.
 As a result, the gains and losses on a single investment may have a greater impact on the Sub-fund's Net Asset Value and may make the Sub-fund more volatile than more diversified funds.